Excelsior7/ml_for_business_course/README.md

 - We used getdummies to encode work_type

-- From location we decided to keep only state information and to concatenate that information with job title, company name and description.
+- From location we decided to keep only state information.

+- We decided to concatenate job title, company name and job description information into one column augmented_description.

 ### Target